nef-gpt/adl4cv/submissions/presentation_2/slides.md

 ::left::

 **Approach**: Continuous Neural Field weights are discretized using Vector Quantization

 **Procedure**:
 - Learning Codebook using weights of all MNIST Neural Fields

-**Training**:
-1. Codebook elements randomly initialized
-2. Assign to the closest Codebook element
-3. Update Codebook elements using L2-loss
-4. Assigned rarely used elements to weights
-5. goto 2.

 ::right::